 Ahukhana at Jainabad

-Jainabad is the twin city of Burhanpur located on the other bank of Tapti River.
+Jainabad is a twin city located on the other bank of the Tapti River.
 You can reach it via a bridge or on ferry boats that run regularly.

-Ahukhana used to be the hunting lodge on the other side of Tapti River, that can be seen from the ramparts of Shahi Qila.
+Ahukhana used to be the hunting lodge on the other side of the Tapti River, which can be seen from the ramparts of Shahi Qila.
 It was primarily used by Mughal royal women for hunting.
-Ahu is Persian means deer and apparently lots of dear were left in an enclosed area for the women to have the pleasure of hunting.
-This fairly large pavilion has a char-bagh style garden surrounding it.
+Ahu is Persian meaning deer and apparently lots of dear were left in an enclosed area for the women to have the pleasure of hunting.
+This fairly large pavilion has a char-bagh-style garden surrounding it.

 Now Ahukhana’s claim to fame is that the body of Mumtaz Mahal was buried here for 6 months before it was moved to Agra.

-You have to drive through the kuccha roads to reach this place, so if it is raining – avoid.
+You have to drive through the kuccha roads to reach this place, so if it is raining – avoid it.

 Black Taj Mahal at Burhanpur, Madhya Pradesh

-We drove through the filthiest streets to reach Nawab Khan’s tomb that is more popularly known as the Black Taj Mahal.
-It is similar to but much smaller than Taj Mahal but made of local black stone.
+We drove through the filthiest streets to reach Nawab Khan’s tomb which is more popularly known as the Black Taj Mahal.
+It is similar to but much smaller than the Taj Mahal but made of local black stone.
 The paintings inside the tomb are also done in black color which is something I have not seen elsewhere.

-You do see the glimpses of the Taj Mahal in various places here.
+You do see glimpses of the Taj Mahal in various places here.

 Raja Jai Singh Chhatri

 A little away from the city, near the confluence of Mohana River and Tapi River, stands a sole structure in all its loneliness.
 This is the Chhatri or memorial of Raja Jai Singh.
 It is a free-standing pavilion with 32 pillars and five domes.

 Read More – Bada Bagh of Jaisalmer

 Renuka Devi Mandir

 Renuka Devi temple is closest to the town and this is the only one I could visit.
 It is a small temple in saffron, with a relatively large Deepstambha.